Real Estate Investment Financing Options: Exploring Different Approaches

 Traditional Loans

 Minimum credit score requirement Down payment and mortgage payment structure advantages lower interest rates, established process disadvantages stringent requirements, lengthy approval process.
 These loans typically involve a down payment and regular mortgage payments over a fixed period.
-Established process Traditional loans have well-defined application processes and structures, making them familiar and accessible for investors.
+Traditional loans have well-defined application processes and structures, making them familiar and accessible for investors exploring investment property financing options.

 Hard Money Loan